Melatonin: The Most Powerful Antioxidant You're Missing

 What happens to your health when melatonin levels fall?

-Case in point.
-Sundown Syndrome (or Sundowners) is a condition afflicting about 45 percent of people with dementia in which they become fatigued and agitated after dark.
+Interestingly, Sundown Syndrome (or Sundowners) is a condition afflicting about 45 percent of people with dementia in which they become fatigued and agitated after dark.
 It has been hypothesized that this condition may occur simply because these individuals run out of melatonin at that time of day.

-How to Bump Up Your Body’s Melatonin Production
+How to Boost Your Melatonin Naturally

 What About Melatonin Supplements?
+Quality and Accuracy Concerns

 Many people have found melatonin supplements helpful for sleep.
 In my opinion, the liposomal melatonin supplements are the most effective.